ppciarravano/larmorsound/README.md

 Watch the video demo: [LarmorSound on Windows Fabric Canvas and Maya https://vimeo.com/192639511](https://vimeo.com/192639511) and [LarmorSound on Linux Fabric Canvas https://vimeo.com/190653588](https://vimeo.com/190653588)

+**Notice:** the Beta version builds for Linux and Windows are expired on 31st March 2017.
+If you are interested in the new build please [contact me](http://www.larmor.com/contact/) for further information.

 ### Features:

 * Extracts audio from all media file types: wav, mp3, mp4, mkv, mts, etc.